 The operations analysis concentration is designed for career-oriented management students interested in analytical decision making.
-Students develop the knowledge and tools necessary to maintain a systems perspective in problem solving that is consistent with the underlying operational focus of either service-related or manufacturing-based organizations.
+Students develop the knowledge and tools necessary to maintain a systems perspective in problem solving that is consistent with the underlying operational focus of either servicerelated or manufacturing-based organizations.
 The overarching objective of this concentration is to help students learn and apply the most useful quantitative and qualitative decision-making tools to a broad range of business planning and execution problems.
-Students apply state-of-the-art decision-making technologies to life-sized problems taken from regional businesses.
+Students apply stateof-the-art decision-making technologies to life-sized problems taken from regional businesses.
 Operations analysis students examine managerial issues crucial to these businesses while developing and reinforcing their ability to explore a variety of problem-solving techniques.

-Select one course from the following list to satisfy the 'area' requirement; select three additional courses from this list for the concentration in operations analysis:

-MBA 671 Quality Management: Systems, Strategies, and Tools

-MBA 672 Supply Chain Management

-MBA 673 Business Systems Simulation

-MBA 674 Information Systems Management

-MBA 676 Forecasting for Business Decision Making

-MBA 677 Advanced Topics in Quantitative Analysis
+Select one course from the following list to satisfy the 'area' requirement: MBA 671 Quality Management: Systems, Strategies, and Tools MBA 672 Supply Chain Management MBA 673 Business Systems Simulation MBA 674 Information Systems Management MBA 676 Forecasting for Business Decision Making MBA 677 Advanced Topics in Quantitative Analysis

-MBA 691 Independent Study